Every PADI course has very strict and mandatory rules. For the PADI Open Water, these include:

 - A course taught directly by a fully active PADI diving instructor.

-- Pool session required before going into the sea/open waters.
+- Pool dives required before going into the sea/open waters.

-- 4 open water dives at maximum depths.
+- 4 open water dives at strict maximum depths.

 An instructor himself provides the course

-A PADI instructor must be your instructor, and you will be certified under his name.
+A fully active PADI instructor must be your teacher, and you will be certified under his name (only the person who trained you can certified you).

-The Open water course cannot be taught by a third party who is not a PADI instructor.
+The Open water course cannot be taught by a third party.

 A Rescue diver, a Divemaster, or a former instructor who is no longer a PADI instructor cannot teach.